 All this to say, you’ll gain small experience in the software engineering process.
-Software engineering is not taking a ticket, debugging a problem and fixing it.
+Software engineering is not taking a ticket, debugging a problem, and fixing it.
 Software engineering is taking an idea and implement it using code.
-And in this process of transforming an idea to a product, you’ll pass by different stages: architecture, design, user experience, how you interact with other systems, security… Coding things is actually the last step in the system.
+And in this process of transforming an idea into a product, you’ll pass by different stages: architecture, design, user experience, how you interact with other systems, security… Coding things is actually the last step in the system.

 You’ll tell me:

 If I spend some years, I can be a team lead.
 Then after some, a manager.
 So then I can know how all these things work.

 Well, you’re correct.
 But let me tell you:

 If you’re ready to spend 7-10 years working on something you don’t know hoping that someday you’ll understand how things work.
 Then good luck, but I’m not.
 Especially when I know I can get that knowledge elsewhere without losing all that time.

 You know those people on radio stations who talk about some nonsense, like how vegetables can cure cancer, but your mother still believes them because they are doctors from a french school?
 Yeah, we have the same stereotype in the hiring process, it’s called: Anyone, with a french diploma, is worth more.
 And it’s deep in our minds.